 As your business progresses and you continue to blossom in your fempreneurial journey, you may need to change mentors.
 This is something you should welcome, totally normal, and expected.

-If you are interested in mentorship, for a limited amount of time, we have a fantastic opportunity available for a selected few motivated boss babes.
-To find out more about this super unique opportunity, head on over to The Crew.
+If you are interested in working with Sarah for a day, we have a fantastic opportunity available for you.
+To find out more about this super unique opportunity, head on over to our Work Parties page.

 What has been your experience with mentorships?
 Have you been in the position of mentoring someone else?
 Let us know in the comment section below.